coding-rabbit-AI/DetectIQ/README.md

 - Automated rule validation and testing
 - Provide context for rule creation from static file analysis for YARA rules
 - Provide context for rule creation from PCAP analysis for Snort rules
+- LLM Rule creation analysis and detection logic returned in the rule creation response

 ### Rule Repository Integration 📚
 - Enhanced by community-tested repositories: